A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 Design Example: Twitter Error Message

 Twitter error messages for its sign-up form are readable and understandable.
 The error messages are written in Standard English with no jargon or acronyms.
-Also, the error messages are marked in a red colour and placed next to the input fields.
+Also, the error messages are marked in red and placed next to the input fields.
 It makes it easy for users to understand and correct their mistakes.

 Twitter error messages use Standard English.
 Also, the error messages are marked in red and placed next to the input fields.
 It makes it easy for users to understand and correct their mistakes.